 Take a tour of Haynes International Motor Museum

 Haynes Museum showcases a massive collection of cars and bikes and other automobilia from throughout the ages.
 It has British and world classics and some modern-day super cars.
+Even if you’re not a motor enthusiast you’ll be impressed.

 Things to do for kids at Haynes Museum